AnSuChi/Library-Management-System/README.md

 (Practicing C# & .NET for Dat240)

-### Should cover:
+### Should cover most, if not all:
-- The basics
 - Types
+- Classes
+- Values
+- Interfaces
+- Objects
+- Loops
 - Generics
 - OOP
+- Type Casting
+- Queue
 - Dependency Injection, DI
 - IEnumerable

+# Project Overview: Library Management System
 The project is a simple Library Management System.
 The goal is to build a console application where you can manage books and authors in a library.

-# Project Overview: Library Management System
 ### Features:
 - [ ] Manage Books and Authors: Add, remove, and display books and authors.
 - [ ] Use Generics: Create a repository to manage books and authors using generics.